-9) Conspectus of The Philosophy of Pathei-Mathos.
-NWPM.

-- 10) Included in Sarigthersa. - 11) Myatt's translation of, and extensive commentary on, the Pymander tractate of the Corpus Hermeticum was published in 2013 under the title Mercvrii Trismegisti Pymander, ISBN 978-1491249543.
-His translation of the third tractate was published in 2015 under the title An Esoteric Mythos: A Translation Of And A Commentary On The Third Tractate Of The Corpus Hermeticum, ISBN 978-1507660126. - 12) In his Glossary of The Philosophy of Pathei-Mathos (included in NWPM) Myatt defines masculous and muliebral as follows:
+- 9) Conspectus of The Philosophy of Pathei-Mathos.
+NWPM. - 10) Included in Sarigthersa. - 11) Myatt's translation of, and extensive commentary on, the Pymander tractate of the Corpus Hermeticum was included in his 2017 book Corpus Hermeticum: Eight Tractates, 978-1976452369, and which book also includes translations of and commentaries on tractates II, IV, VI, VIII, XII, XIII. - 12) In his Glossary of The Philosophy of Pathei-Mathos (included in NWPM) Myatt defines masculous and muliebral as follows: